pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 object without having complete knowledge about the class, or type, of that object.
 For example, we should be able to write a function which expects an `Operator` instance, but which will work on an instance of any `Operator` sub-classs.
-For example, we could write a function which prints a summary of an `Operator` instance:
+As an example, let's write a function which prints a summary of an `Operator` instance:

 ```